-Recently Boeing and Thermwood Corporation collaborated to employ additive manufacturing technology to develop large, single-piece tools for the 777x program.
-Through this project, they also aim to demonstrate how additive manufacturing can produce production quality tooling for the aerospace industry.
-The Thermwood team used its Large Scale Additive Manufacturing (LSAM) 3D printer to print the tool in a single piece.
+Recently Boeing and Thermwood Corporation collaborated to employ additive manufacturing technology to develop large, single-piece 3D printed tool for the 777x program.
+Through this project, the partners aim to demonstrate how additive manufacturing can produce production quality tooling for the aerospace industry.
+The Thermwood team used its Large Scale Additive Manufacturing (LSAM) 3D printer to create the single piece 3D printed tool.

 Large Scale Additive Manufacturing (LSAM)

 Large Scale Additive Manufacturing (LSAM) is based on exciting new technology developed in an entirely new direction.
 Instead of printing with a small bead in a heated environment, Thermwood uses a large bead, printed at room temperature in an essentially “continuous cooling” process.
 The beads are large enough, with enough heat energy, to completely fuse with the previous layer.

 LSAM is intended for industrial production.
 It is not a lab, evaluation or demonstration machine, but is instead a full-fledged industrial additive manufacturing system intended for the production of large-scale components.

 Thermwood has already applied for 19 separate patents on various aspects of this new technology.